Sport Development and Coaching BA (Hons) (Single Honours)

 Induction for Students:

-An induction period is provided during which students are introduced to the expectations of life as an undergraduate in the Department of Sport and Community Engagement.
-This is followed with an intensive period of work that aims to integrate the new cohort to the department and peers.
+An induction period is provided during which students are introduced to the expectations of life as an undergraduate in the Department of Sport and Community Engagement to enable the integration of the new cohort to the department and peers.

 Personal Academic Tutors:

 The department fully endorses and adheres to the Universities established Personal Academic Tutorial scheme.
 All students are allocated a personal academic tutor and students are encouraged to see their tutor regularly.
-This personal tutor (PAT) will provide advice on academic development and progress.
+This personal tutor (PAT) provides advice on academic development and progress.

 Programme Information and University Regulations:

-Students will have access to a student handbook detailing the structure of the programme and relevant information concerning the University’s regulations.
+Students will have access to a programme handbook detailing the structure of the programme and relevant information concerning the University’s regulations.
 All such information is widely available through the SharePoint portal.

 Careers and Employability Advice: